Russell Boardman: Record attempt with Polando

-Death and legacy
+Death

 Boardman died on July 1, 1933, as a result of injuries sustained when his Gee Bee Model R crashed upon take-off following a fuel stop at Indianapolis.
 At the time of the crash, he was competing for the Bendix Trophy.
+His brother Earl flew his body back to Rentschler Field for his funeral in Connecticut.

+Legacy

+Russell Boardman's widow, Ruth would sell the Cape Cod after her husband's death.
+After inheriting land in Yarmouth, Massachusetts that Russell had intended to be a flight school, she would rent out saltbox houses on the property.

 In 1981, the airfield at Barnstable Municipal Airport was renamed Boardman/Polando Field to recognize their accomplishment.